 Let’s take a look at a simplified RAID-5 VMDK object address space, where we are examining the first 15MB.
 Data is written a 1MB per component.

 Comp1 Comp2 Comp3 Comp4 |-0--1-||-1--2-||-2--3-||PARITY| |-3--4-||-4--5-||PARITY||-5--6-| |-7--8-||PARITY||-8--9-||-9-10-| |PARITY||-10-11||-11-12||-12-13|

-Let’s now assume that Comp3 has failed.
+Let’s now assume that Comp3 (component 3) has failed.
+In other words, the storage device or host backing all of the Comp3 data and parity has failed.
 What happens to the writes now?

-First, we will look at a row that has lost a data component.
+First, we will look at a row that has a data component impacted when Comp3 failed.
 Let’s take the first row.
 Future writes to the 0-2 MB range in the object address space will be unaffected.
-They will still go to their respective data component (either 1 or 2).
+They will still go to their respective data component (either Comp1 or Comp2).
 Writes to the 2-3 MB range will read data from Comp1 and Comp2, calculate the new parity based on all 3 data components, and then write parity in Comp4.
 But of course there cannot be a write to Comp3 as it is now failed/missing.
-This same procedure applies to all other rows that are missing data due to a failure of Comp3.
+This same procedure applies to all other rows that are missing data components due to a failure of Comp3.

 So, to recap, we still maintain a 3+1 RAID-5 arrangement for data placement, but there is a “functional repair” whereby we include the data that cannot be written in the parity calculation.
 We can then use that parity (with the other two data components Comp1 and Comp2) to reconstruct the original data if we need to service a guest read, or of course to resync to Comp3 when it recovers.